peter-huang0402/tmp_test/README.md

     - lfsm_bh_thread   : Assign specific vcores to SOFA's bottom half threads. \
           - value      : How many vcores SOFA uses for IO's bottom half threads.
 Default value: 3 or 4. \
           - settings   : Vcores ID.
-Please don't use the first vcore of physical CPU and the same vcore which lfsm_io_threads lists.
+Please don't use the first vcore of physical CPU and repeated vcores which lfsm_io_thread has used.

     - hba_intr_name    : Assign specifc vcores to HBA's interrupt handler \
           - value      : Get the prefix of HBA's interrupt name in /proc/interrupt \
           - settings:  : Vcores ID.
-Please use independent vcore and don't use the same vcore which lfsm_io_thread and lfsm_bh_thread list.
+Please use independent vcore and don't use repeated vcores which lfsm_io_thread and lfsm_bh_thread have used.

 * Configure SOFA settings \
     Step1.
 Setup settings of lfsm_cn_ssds, cn_ssds_per_hpeu and lfsm_cn_pgroup \